needle-mirror/com.unity.adaptiveperformance/Documentation~/visual-scripting.md

 #### Performance Levels

-Use the On Performance Level event unit to recieve updates when CPU or GPU levels change.
+Use the On Performance Level event unit to receive updates when CPU or GPU levels change.

 ![Adaptive Performance on performance levels event unit.](Images/VisualScripting/vs-performancelevels.png)

 To actively change performance levels use the Set Performance Level unit.